apache/cordova-docs/www/docs/en/11.x/core/features/splashscreen/index.md

 Controlls the ability of the fade in and out of the splash screen.

+For Android, it controlls only the fade out.

 **Supported Platforms:**

+- Android
 - iOS

 **Data Type:** `Boolean`